cmu-delphi/delphi-epidata/docs/symptom-survey/limitations.md

 2. Similarly, the non-response model used by Facebook only uses information available to Facebook, such as profile information.
-As discussed above, if this model is not perfect, for example if factors not included in the model that affect non-response, the weights will not fully account for this non-response bias.
+As discussed above, if this model is not perfect, for example if factors not included in the model affect non-response, the weights will not fully account for this non-response bias.
 3. Facebook only invites users who it believes reside in the 50 states or Washington, DC.
 (Puerto Rico is sampled separately as part of the